 If you have been hurt on the job or if you became seriously ill due to workplace conditions, you may be eligible to file a workers’ compensation claim.
 While some workers may fear that reporting an injury at work will lead to termination, there are strong protections for injured workers to shield them from wrongful termination and retaliation.

-Workers’ compensation benefits exist to allow you to recover, secure payment for medical expenses and lost wages, and return to work when you are healthy enough to do so, all without fear of negative consequences.
+Workers’ compensation benefits exist to allow you to recover.
+These benefits secure payment for medical expenses and lost wages and help you to return to work when you are healthy enough to do so.
+Most importantly, you can do this all without fear of negative consequences.
 If your employer fails to provide you with the benefits you are owed, or if you are wrongfully terminated in violation of state law, you should immediately contact the South Carolina workers’ compensation lawyers at Mickle & Bass.

 For many years, our attorneys have helped numerous people secure the workers’ compensation benefits they need in Charleston, Columbia, Myrtle Beach, Rock Hill, and across the state.
 We know that a severe injury on the job can cause serious stress and strain on your life, which is why we have committed our careers to helping those who are hurt in South Carolina seek the compensation and benefits they deserve.